-1. Great care - Delivering compassionate, person-centred, innovative and safe care where Choice, empowerment and shared decision-making is the norm inclusive culture that actively embraces diversity 3.
-Best use of money - Making financially wise decisions.

-2. Great place to work - Attracting colleagues to work with us who we develop, retain and support by excellent management and leadership in an empowered, compassionate and
+- 1. Great care Delivering compassionate, person-centred, innovative and safe care where Choice, empowerment and shared decision-making is the norm - 2.
+Great place to work Attracting colleagues to work with us who we develop, retain and support by excellent management and leadership in an empowered, compassionate and - 3.
+Best use of money Making financially wise matters to us"